aserg-ufmg/CSIndex/README.md

     * 6: magazine or journal that accept short papers (>= 6 pages)
     * 7: journals with low normalized-h5-index (see [FAQ](https://csindexbr.org/faq.html), for details)

-* [se-blacklist.txt](https://github.com/aserg-ufmg/CSIndex/blob/master/data/se-black-list.txt): list of papers that must not be indexed, although they attend the basic indexing criteria.
+* [se-black-list.txt](https://github.com/aserg-ufmg/CSIndex/blob/master/data/se-black-list.txt): list of papers that **must not** be indexed, although they attend the basic indexing criteria.
 For example, they are papers published in other tracks, that is not the main research track of a conference.
 Each line contains the "url" XML field of the paper (see [example](https://dblp.uni-trier.de/rec/xml/conf/icse/NetoCLGM13.xml))

+* [se-white-list.txt](https://github.com/aserg-ufmg/CSIndex/blob/master/data/se-white-list.txt): list of papers that **must**  be indexed.
+For example, papers that do not have page numbers at DBLP metadata (see [example](https://dblp.uni-trier.de/rec/xml/journals/smr/SilvaVBAE17.xml))

 # Output files